 - To the best of our knowledge, after having made all reasonable enquiries, i-VCAP Management Sdn.
-Bhd. has operated and managed the Fund during the year covered by these financial statements in accordance with Shariah principles and requirements and complied with the applicable guidelines, rulings or decisions issued by the Securities Commission Malaysia ("SC") pertaining to Shariah matters; and - 2.
-The assets of the Fund comprise instruments that have been classified as Shariahcompliant.
+Bhd. has operated and managed the Fund during the period covered by these financial statements in accordance with Shariah principles and requirements and complied with the applicable guidelines, rulings or decisions issued by the Securities Commission Malaysia ("SC") pertaining to Shariah matters; and - 2.
+The assets of the Fund comprises instruments that have been classified as Shariah-compliant.